• Skip to primary navigation

 Avoid physical punishment, which can worsen the problem and damage your relationship with your pup.
 Never hit your dog.

-For example, if your puppy jumps on you, don’t push them away or yell at them.
-Instead, turn your back and ignore them until they calm down.
-Once they’re calm, you can give them a treat or some praise.
+For example, if your puppy jumps on you, don’t push it away or yell at it.
+Instead, turn your back and ignore it until it calms down.
+Once it is calm, you can give it a treat or praise.

 Practice walking